(Credit and Thanks: Windsor-Essex Therapeutic Riding Association)

 - Para-Equestrian Sport - a progression from therapeutic riding offering opportunities from introductory to elite para-sport competition.

 - Adapted Equestrian Vaulting (a.k.a.
 Therapeutic Vaulting) - a natural extension of therapeutic riding, blends the traditions of dance and gymnastics with equestrian sport in a team-based setting.
-Learn more about adapted equestrian vaulting here.
+Learn more about equestrian vaulting with this video, and adapted equestrian vaulting here.

 - Therapeutic Horsemanship - an unmounted therapeutic service utilizing equine interactions and stable management principles (often used as an alternative experience or progression towards mounted work).